 Definition of spew

-The fact of spew is wasting your chips or money.
-A player can spew for several reasons.
-He can spew because he is tilted.
-Often, after a big badbeat, you will see a player push all in his next 8-9 hands.
-If he loses several buy-ins as a result, he will be called spew.
+Spewing is the act of wasting chips or money.
+A player may spew for several reasons.
+He may spew because he is tilted.
+Often, after a big badbeat, you will see a player push all in on his next 8-9 hands.
+If he loses several buy-ins as a result, he is said to be spewing.
 We can also spew because we don't play our A-game.
-If we decide to bluff a calling station on which we've marked "don't fold", we'll call spew.
-The spews can also be more subtle.
-If you call an all in with QQ against a player who only pushes all in with AA, we'll call it a spew.
+If you decide to bluff a calling station that you have marked "do not fold", it is called a spew.
+Spews can also be more subtle.
+If you call an all in with QQ against a player who only pushes all in with AA, it is called a spew.

 The different reasons for spew

-As noted above, some situations are obvious spews and others are more subtle spews.
-We can spew of the stacks because we are tilt.
-We can spew because we are tired.
-And we can also spew because we play too low.
-Indeed, if you're an NL1000 player playing NL5, you probably won't have much consideration for the size of the buy in, and therefore, you might do spews.
+As we saw above, some situations are obvious spews and others are more subtle spew situations.
+You can spew stacks because you are tilted.
+You can spew because you are tired.
+And you can spew because you are playing too low.
+Indeed, if you're an NL1000 player enjoying NL5, you probably won't have much regard for the size of the buy in and therefore, you may spew.